Examples of Groupthink: Instances of Collective Decision-Making

 The dangers of groupthink are manifold.
 It can cause people to ignore or reject important information, leading to poor decisions and errors in leadership.
 These errors can sometimes result in disaster or unethical behaviour because the key decision-makers are unaware of potential risks, and contrarian viewpoints have been silenced.

 Breaking free from the constraints of group thinking requires critically evaluating the information presented.
-Doing so, we can better understand the world around us and make more informed decisions.
+By doing so, we can better understand the world around us and make more informed decisions.
 As a collective behaviour specialist, I urge you to question, analyze, and seek diverse perspectives to counter the effects of groupthink.

 The Banking Illusion: Unveiling the Veil of Groupthink